 General Procedures for Contacts with State Officials and Agencies

-The Office of the Vice President for Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.
+The Office of Government Relations is charged with the responsibility of providing leadership for Indiana University’s governmental relations activities.
 It will only be able to effectively fulfill its responsibilities if it is aware that members of the University community are planning to make contacts on behalf of the University.
 Thus the following procedures are designed to help ensure communication and coordination within the institution and to maximize the effectiveness of any proposed contact.
 It is recognized that such contacts with state officials and agencies may take several forms, including individual or group meetings; testimony before executive or legislative bodies; presentation of written materials or electronic transmissions; invitations to visit campuses; and responses to requests for information.

 Invitations to visit campuses: The University welcomes visits by elected officials and staff, whether they visit as private citizens or in their capacities as government officials.
-Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of the Vice President for Government Relations.
+Invitations to elected officials to visit any campus of the University in their official capacity are to be approved in advance by the Vice President or Chancellor of that campus, who will then inform the Office of Government Relations.